drewp/raspberry_pi_kiosk/README.md

 # raspberry_pi_kiosk

 Program to switch a [raspberry pi](https://www.raspberrypi.org/) display on when a motion sensor is activated, e.g. for a kiosk screen.

 Written in [Julia](http://julialang.org/) only because I wanted to learn Julia today.
+It might have been a bad choice since it takes 150MB of RAM, but presumably most of that would swap out if it had to.

 Usage
 -----